 Scott is also a songwriter / musician, with an ASCAP-registered song publishing company, Calasongs, for his own tunes.
 His band, Wine Without Reason, performs his original compositions at venues and wineries in Southern Oregon.
 Scott founded and ran the popular music listing web site, AshlandLiveMusic.com (2007–2014) in Ashland, Oregon, where he has resided since 2001.
 He also occasionally writes for the local newspapers.
 You can visit his personal web site, Earthshine.com for more info.

-As of summer 2018, LightSpeed Publishing is a division of Scott's Earthshine Productions, LLC.
+For legal purposes, as of August 1, 2018, LightSpeed Publishing is a trade name of Earthshine Productions, LLC, an Oregon corporation.